viboverse/react-snippets-collection/react-cheatsheet.md

 ### Object State Updates with Computed Properties

 **Learned:** Handle multiple form inputs efficiently using computed property names `[key]` in a single state object.

+**Why this matters:** Instead of creating separate state variables for each form field, this pattern lets you manage all form data in one object with a single update function.
+The computed property syntax `[fieldName]` allows dynamic key assignment, making forms scalable and maintainable.

 **Steps:**